EricZhengAZ/Lable-Track1EC601/README.md

 https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/android

 Implemented and modified the template code provided by TensorFlow, for both iOS and Android.
-Trained the model to recognize more objects.
+Trained the models to recognize more objects.